apace100/origins-docs/docs/types/power_types/modify_falling.md

     }
 }
 ```

-Makes the player fall faster and not take fall damage if they're sneaking.
+This example will make the player fall faster and not take fall damage if they're sneaking.